Let's start by getting a couple things out of the way when it comes to dividends on a participating Whole Life policy:

 Essentially, those who do not take policy loans are subsidizing those that do.

 So the question becomes would you rather have the potential for the highest dividend you can get every year?
-Or would you happy with a lower but level dividend for all years?
+Or would you be happy with a lower but level dividend for all years?
 With a direct recognition dividend, you have the highest potential for dividends without having to subsidize other people who may or may not take policy loans.
 You still get declared dividends when loans are outstanding.
 They are not taken away from you because you have a loan.
 However, you will get a reduced portion of the dividend if a loan is taken.

 Back in 2007 I emailed Nelson Nash, author and creator of Becoming Your Own Banker (the pioneer of IBC) and he surprised me by calling me out of the blue.
 He was already well into his 70’s at that time.
 I wasn’t expecting an email back let alone a phone call.
 I had emailed him about direct vs. non-direct because I wanted to know which was better for my own situation before I started recommending a particular choice to my clients.